AaronF/PHP-API-Authorisation/README.md

 Once you have it launched, take a look through client.php and server.php to see how it all works.
 I have tried to comment as much of the process as possible in an attempt to make it easier to read.

 #### To Note
-There are a number of things that could be done more efficiently but I have expanded it as much as possible to make it weasy to read.
+There are a number of things that could be done more efficiently but I have expanded it as much as possible to make it easy to read.
 For example a lot of the 'If' statements could be combined and a lot of the variable names could be considerably shorted than they are.